kinda like family

 Anyone was welcome to write, or scribble their names on the chuck-wagon (even sharpie pens fade with time).
 This simple freedom has been a fun thing for all; especially the grandkids – the images and notes are a good ‘memory-jog’ for now grandparents.

 After retirement, the little trailer was the perfect paddle companion.
-The extra space continued to reduce clutter in my truck – an added plus; if I found ‘stuff’ along the way; I could haul it home…….
+The extra space continued to reduce the clutter in my truck – with the added plus that if I found ‘stuff’ along the way; I could haul it home…….

-I added taller tires to match my truck (in case a spare was needed out west), other than that the only maintenance required was in keeping the axle bearings greased every couple of years.
+I added taller tires to match my truck (in case a spare was needed out west), and other than that the only maintenance required was with keeping the axle bearings greased every couple of years.

 It never let me down.